StudioPlatforms/Studio-Mainnet/docs/MONITORING.md

 - Node connectivity (is the node running and responding to RPC calls?)
 - Mining status (is the node actively mining blocks?)
-- Peer connections (is the node connected to other nodes in the network?)
+- Network connectivity (is the node syncing with the network or connected to peers?)
 - Block progression (is the node producing/receiving new blocks?)
 - System security (checks for known cryptocurrency mining malware)